 The next constituent up in the hierarchy is the intonational phrase (IP), the constituent that figures most prominently in the analysis of ABSL to follow.
 The IP boundary is typically salient, and it is the one people think of impressionistically as an intonation break.
 In studying ISL, we assume following Nespor and Vogel (1986) that syntactic constituents such as topics, nonrestrictive relative clauses, and parentheticals often constitute separate intonational phrases.
-In ISL (a strongly topic-comment structured language, Rosenstein, 2001), Nespor and Sandler found that IP boundaries were marked by the same rhythmic cues as those marking the phonological phrase, but that two additional salient cues were present: change of head or body position, and across-the-board change in facial expression.
-The juxtapositon of manual rhythmic cues with face and body articulations and changes is what makes this boundary so salient.
-Figure (1) shows the juncture of two IPs in a counterfactual conditional sentence meaning, 'If the goalie had caught the ball, they would have won the game' (Dachkovsky, 2005; Dachkovsky and Sandler, 2009).
+In ISL (a strongly topic-comment structured language, Rosenstein, 2001), Nespor and Sandler found that IP boundaries were marked by the same manual cues as those marking the phonological phrase, but that two additional salient cues were present: change of head or body position, and across-the-board change in facial expression.
+The juxtapositon of manual cues with face and body articulations and changes is what makes this boundary so salient.
+Fig. 1 shows the juncture of two IPs in a counterfactual conditional sentence meaning, 'If the goalie had caught the ball, they would have won the game' (Dachkovsky, 2005; Dachkovsky and Sandler, 2009).
 The change in head posture and facial expression between the last sign of the first clause and the first sign of the second clause is clear.
-Partial coding of prosodic cues is included in the figure.